robertorcosta/azure-docs.pt-br/articles/cost-management-billing/manage/mpa-request-ownership.md

 ### <a name="azure-reservations-transfer"></a>Transferência de Reservas do Azure

-As Reservas do Azure não são movidas automaticamente com as assinaturas.
-[Entre em contato com o Suporte do Azure](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) para mover as Reservas.
+As Reservas do Azure não são movidas automaticamente com assinaturas.
+Você pode manter a reserva ou [cancelar e comprar novamente a reserva](https://docs.microsoft.com/azure/cost-management-billing/reservations/exchange-and-refund-azure-reservations) no CSP.

 ### <a name="access-to-azure-services"></a>Acesso aos serviços do Azure